Sri-Manikandan/riverline-prompt-engineering/system-prompt-fixed.md

 # AI Collection Agent — Fixed System Prompt

 The following is the corrected system prompt used by an AI voice agent that handles debt collection calls for education loans.
-The prompt is composed of a **global system prompt** (sent on every turn) and **phase-specific prompts** (swapped depending on the call phase).
+The prompt is composed of a **global system prompt** and **phase-specific prompts**.

 The agent operates across four phases: **Opening → Discovery → Negotiation → Closing**, with function calls to transition between them.